Prabhu-LANL/advanced-git/_episodes/03-remote.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I connect my code to other versions of the it?"
+- "How do I connect my code to other versions of it?"
 objectives:
 - "Learn about remote repositories."
 keypoints: